apprenticecto/create-aws-ec2-with-terraform/README.md

 This repo illustrates the basic steps to:
 - install or upgrade terraform (if already installed) on your dev Mac
 - create your AWS account, with free tier (if you don't have one yet)
-- configure and launch an EC2 instance on AWS
+- configure, launch and then destroy an EC2 instance on AWS
-- login to the instance

 ### Install or update Terraform on your Mac